Zubax/senoval/README.md

 For more information, refer to the Git docs.

-Having added the library to your codebase, configure your build system so that the Senoval directory is located within your include search paths.
+Having added the library to your codebase, configure your build system so that its root directory is located within your include search paths.
 Then include the library as follows (example):

 ```c++